 The Preeminence of the Laws of Physics

-Physicist John Archibald Wheeler (1911-2008), a member of the Manhattan Project and a professor of physics at Princeton University, famously coined the phrase “it from bit” in 1989 to explain how bits of information precedes every quantum of the cosmos.
+Physicist John Archibald Wheeler (1911-2008), a member of the Manhattan Project and a professor of physics at Princeton University, famously introduced the concept of wormholes and coined the term blackhole.
+In 1989, he also coined the phrase “it from bit” in order to explain how bits of information precede every quantum of the cosmos.
 Specifically, Wheeler was referring to how individual physical particles, such as electrons or photons, start out as mathematical equations that they call wave functions.
 At some point the wave functions “collapse” and literally materialize into physical particles.
 It’s bizarre and weird, yet it has been experimentally verified thousands of times.
 The mystery has only grown more profound over the past 100 years.
 For scientists discovered that the questions that they asked in the laboratory didn’t just lead to the discovery of answers, but also actually prompted the physical creation of answers.
 By contrast, what they had been used to was finding that answers were simply waiting to be discovered in nature, like books sitting on a shelf.
 For example, if they asked, “How does a plant turn solar energy into chemical energy?” they could eventually discover the objective equation for photosynthesis.
 But with the advent of quantum mechanics, they learned that answers literally did not exist until after they asked the questions.

 I, like other searchers, attempt formulation after formulation of the central issues and here present a wider overview, taking for working hypothesis the most effective one that has survived this winnowing: It from Bit.
 Otherwise put, every it—every particle, every field of force, even the spacetime continuum itself—derives its function, its meaning, its very existence entirely—even if in some contexts indirectly—from the apparatus-elicited answers to yes or no questions, binary choices, bits.